Driver arrested in fatal crash

-The Guam Police Department has arrested the driver of a Mitsubishi Outlander who was involved in a fatal two-vehicle crash in upper Tumon on Feb.
-20, GPD confirmed today.
+The Guam Police Department arrested the driver of a Mitsubishi Outlander who was allegedly involved in a fatal two-vehicle crash in Upper Tumon on Feb.
+20, GPD confirmed Friday.

 Traffic investigators assigned to GPD’s Highway Patrol Division investigated the crash on Marine Corps Drive by Santos Hill.